-So, stop by this area that houses many different temples, eateries, and shops.
+Chinatown is a very popular destination for those visiting Los Angeles.
+So, stop by this area that houses many temples, eateries, and shops.
 Pagoda-style buildings are everywhere when you enter this part of the city, and it is a great place to grab a meal.
-If you like dim sum or Asian fusion, this is your place.
+If you like dim sum or Asian fusion, this is where you want to go.

 You can also do some shopping, have tea, or just explore the various side streets while you’re here.
 Take pictures with the pretty red Chinese lanterns that are hung everywhere.

-After an hour or two, you can head over to the next destination.
+- After an hour or two, you can head over to the next destination.

 Echo Park Lake

-- You can’t swim here, but the clear blue water makes a nice backdrop if you want to sit and soak in the sun.
-There are vendors if you want to get a snack.
+- You can’t swim here, but the clear blue water makes a nice backdrop to sit and soak in the sun.

-And if you really want to get out on the water, then rent a swan paddle boat for a fun activity and different perspective on the city (lots of fun for couples).
+- If you really want to get out on the water, then rent a swan paddle boat for a great activity and a different perspective on the city (lots of fun for couples).
+Check out prices here.

-And that’s the end of Day 1.
+- And that’s the end of day 1 in Los Angeles.

-Day 2 in Los Angeles
+Day 2 of 3 Days in Los Angeles

-It’s Day 2 in LA and we are going to start our morning at the pretty Shakespeare Bridge.
+It’s Day 2 in LA, and we are going to start our morning at the pretty Shakespeare Bridge.

-Next stop is an iconic sign you have probably seen a million times, just not this close.
+- The next stop is an iconic sign you have probably seen a million times, just not this close.
 The drive is about 10-15 minutes.

 Hollywood Sign Trail